IvanSilbern/GlycoBinder/README.md

 1. *RawTools* is used for extracting quantitative information (reporter ion intensities) from Thermo *.raw* files and assigning MS3 scan to corresponding MS2 scans.

-2. *msconvert* transforms *.raw* files into *.mgf* file format and centroids data by applying vendor peak picking algorithm.
+2. *msconvert* transforms *.raw* files into *.mgf* file format and centroids data by applying a vendor-specific peak picking algorithm.
 MS2 and MS3 scans are preserved in the *.mgf* file.

 3. *pParse* recalibrates the monoisotopic peaks of precursors and outputs an *.mgf* file containing MS2 scans.